alefranzoni/medium-clapper/README.md

 ```

 ## Exclude users
-This option is intended for pages or profiles that republish other people's articles, such as the profile of a company that republishes articles written by its employees.

-In such a case, if we do not wish to "clap" the articles of a certain user/s, we can exclude them in a very simple way from the 'clapping' process.
+This option is intended for pages or profiles that republish other people's articles.
+If you do not wish to "clap" the articles of a certain user/s, we can exclude them in a very simple way from the 'clapping' process.

 To do that, we'll have to edit the `./config/excluded` file and add one user per line.
 The correct format should be `<username,full_name>`.
 For example: